mchandra/particle_integration/README.md

 Ny = 100
 ```

-* Use the code below to make a movie of the images generated.
+* Using the terminal, change your current directory to the one contianing the images generated and use the code below to make a movie of the images generated.

 ```
 ffmpeg -f image2 -i point_mass%04d.png -vcodec mpeg4 -mbd rd -trellis 2 -cmp 2 -g 300 -pass 1 -r 25 -b 18000000 movie.mp4